 Spain no country for judges, says graft case magistrate

-Now Silva, whose job combines the roles of prosecutor and judge, is organizing his own criminal defense after Blesa, president of savings bank Caja Madrid from 1996 to 2009, complained he was being persecuted.
+Now Silva, whose job combines the roles of prosecutor and judge, is organising his own criminal defence after Blesa, president of savings bank Caja Madrid from 1996 to 2009, complained he was being persecuted.

 The judge's predicament stems from a quirk that allows the accused in Spain to lodge complaints against judges, one of many factors that have slowed down a string of high-profile fraud cases, damaging confidence in the justice system and raising concerns about political influence, surveys show.

 Silva, who denies any wrongdoing, has been removed from the case and could face trial for alleged misconduct in his probe into possible crimes at Caja Madrid before it became part of Bankia, which later required Spain's biggest-ever bank bailout.

 Blesa's lawyers declined to comment for this story but in court filings have denied Silva's charges of misappropriation of funds and falsifying a document in a 2008 takeover.

 Silva continues to work on other cases and is writing a book.
 He says he is calling it "Spain: no country for judges."